melsman/melsman.github.io/cv.md

 #### Publications

+* [2016c] Danil Annenkov and Martin Elsman.
+Towards Certified Compilation of Financial Contracts.
+In Proceedings of the 28th Nordic Workshop on Programming Theory (NWPT'16).
+Aalborg, DK.
+November, 2016.

 * [2016b] Martin Dybdal, Martin Elsman, Bo Joel Svensson, and Mary Sheeran.
 Low-level Functional GPU Programming for Parallel Algorithms.
 In Proceedings of the 5th ACM SIGPLAN workshop on